-- 280 latitudes (Pirscher et al., 2010).
-It was shown in their paper that sampling was insufficient northward of 50° and the spectral amplitude associated with the sampling error was large.
-However, in the current study (where a different time interval and hence different distribution of satellite observations was selected) the wave phase space is sufficiently well sampled (Figure 1).
-By using the least squares method over shorter lengths of data, it was possible to extract the different wave components.
-The numerical experiments show that with the given sampling and the technique used, it can be verified whether the extracted spectral components SPW1, DS0, DW1, DW2 are geophysical or are a result of aliasing. - There are also studies that have shown that the time evolution of DW2 over the equatorial mesopause region follows SPW1 variations in the high latitude stratosphere (Lieberman et al., 2015; Niu et al., 2018).
-It is proposed that mid to high latitude stratospheric SPWs are ducted upward and equatorward, interact with equatorial DW1 over mesopause and thereby generate DW2 over the equatorial mesoapuse region.
-DS0 is not discussed by Lieberman et al (2015).
-Niu et al (2018) investigated the - 290 SPW1-DW1 interaction during SSWs using the extended Canadian Middle Atmosphere Model (eCMAM) data and found good but varying degrees of correlations with DS0 and DW2 during 20 out of 31 SSW events indicating that the strength of nonlinear interactions also varied from year to year.
-As the correlations are not observed during all SSW events the proposed mechanism of nonlinear interactions is still unproven.
+tures could possibly be due to aliasing.
+Aliasing problems involved in SABER data are difficult to verify due to a lack of similar global observations, but comparisons have been made with models and reanalysis and it was noted that there are significant inconsistencies in the tidal signatures determined from the various sources (Sakazaki et al., 2018).
+It was found that the amplitude of the trapped diurnal migrating tide in the upper stratosphere is significantly smaller in reanalyses than that in SABER.
+The current study also indicates that SABER tidal amplitudes are overestimated, particularly in the middle and high latitudes.
+Results from a space-time spectral analysis of gridded monthly COSMIC data for the period from 2007 to 2008 also show that the DW1 peaks at 30 km over the equatorial latitudes (Pirscher et al., 2010).
+It was shown in the paper by Pirscher et al. (2010) that sampling was insufficient northward of 50°, and the spectral amplitude associated with the sampling error was large.
+However, in the current study (wherein a different time interval and hence a different distribution of satellite observations were selected) the wave phase space is sufficiently well sampled (Fig. 1).
+By using the least-squares method over shorter lengths of data, it was possible to extract the different wave components.
+The numerical experiments show that with the given sampling and the technique used, it can be verified whether the extracted spectral components SPW1, DS0, DW1 and DW2 are geophysical or are a result of aliasing.

+There are also studies that have shown that the time evolution of DW2 over the equatorial mesopause region follows SPW1 variations in the high-latitude stratosphere (Lieberman et al., 2015; Niu et al., 2018).
+It is proposed that middle- to high-latitude stratospheric SPWs are ducted upward and equatorward, interact with equatorial DW1 over the mesopause, and thereby generate DW2 over the equatorial mesopause region.
+DS0 is not discussed by Lieberman et al. (2015).
+Niu et al. (2018) investigated the SPW1-DW1 interaction during SSWs using the extended Canadian Middle Atmosphere Model (eCMAM) data and found good but varying degrees of correlation with DS0 and DW2 during 20 out of 31 SSW events, indicating that the strength of non-linear interactions also varied from year to year.
+As the correlations are not observed during all SSW events, the proposed mechanism of non-linear interactions is still unproven.